 However in terms of the most kid friendly magic show in Las Vegas, there is one king.
 Mac King.

 A Kentucky native, King, has a multi-generational appeal that may be more of a comedy performance than magic show.
-With a combination of kid-friendly shows, daytime performances, and very affordable ticket prices (especially by Las Vegas standards), it’s easy to see why Mac King has nearly 6,000 shows under his belt, which is partially covered by his signature ratty plaid jacket.
+With a combination of kid-friendly shows, daytime performances, and affordable ticket prices (especially by Las Vegas standards), it’s easy to see why Mac King has nearly 6,000 shows under his belt, which is partially covered by his signature ratty plaid jacket.

 Part of King’s appeal is the simplicity of his act.
 Other than the props, it’s a bare bones production that works.
 There are no flashy lights, no showgirls, and no special effects.
 Just a man in a worn plaid suit telling jokes and performing dazzling acts of magic.